apowers313/open-element-template/README.md

 1. Now if you run `npm run demo` you'll see your changes.
 And if you run `npm test` you'll notice... whoops!
 You broke the tests!
 Edit [test/open-element.html](test/open-element.html) to update your tests.
 Tests are using the [Web Component Tester](https://github.com/Polymer/web-component-tester), which uses [Mocha](http://mochajs.org/) as a test framework, [Chai](http://chaijs.com/) for assertions, and [Sinon](http://sinonjs.org/) for other stuff -- especially mocking servers.
 Don't forget to use `npm run testdebug` if your tests aren't doing what you expect.
 1. Repeat #1 and #2 until you have something cool.
 Or #2 then #1.
 It's up to you.
 Have fun!
 1. Add documents to your code.
 It's pretty simple, but check out the [YUIDoc Syntax Reference](http://yui.github.io/yuidoc/syntax/) if you get stuck.
+1. Run `git cz -a` (make sure that you have [Commitizen](http://commitizen.github.io/cz-cli/) installed) and follow the instructions
-1. Run `git commit -am "I'm committed"` and `git push origin master` to push your changes back to GitHub.
-Watch with delight as Travis and SauceLabs do their thing.
+1. `git push origin master` to push your changes back to GitHub.
+Watch with delight as Travis and SauceLabs test your element on a wide variety of browsers, and semantic-release automatically bumps-up your version number, creates a change log and publishes the package to npm.
 1. Pat yourself on the back and drink a beer.

 ## Updating